 Available to Mentor as: (Review Mentor Role Definitions)

-I am Assistant Professor of Emergency Medicine, Assistant Dean for Graduate Medical Education, Chair of the Graduate Medical Education Committee, and the former Residency Program Director for the Emergency Medicine Residency Program at Boston Medical Center and the Boston University School of Medicine.
+I am Associate Professor of Emergency Medicine, Assistant Dean for Graduate Medical Education, Chair of the Graduate Medical Education Committee, and the former Residency Program Director for the Emergency Medicine Residency Program at Boston Medical Center and the Boston University School of Medicine.
 Over the course of my career, I have advised and mentored countless medical students, residents, and junior faculty members as they have worked to better understand their own strengths, weaknesses, chosen fields of study, and career trajectories.
 While these trainees have entered a wide variety of specialties and have taken various academic and non-academic positions, I am particularly proud that many of them have chosen to become physician-educators and mentors themselves.

-The recipient of local, regional, and national teaching awards including the Physician of the Year Award (Massachusetts College of Emergency Physicians) and the Distinguished Educator Award (Council of Emergency Medicine Residency Directors Academy of Scholarship in Emergency Medicine), I have significant experience and expertise in enabling learners to improve their own teaching skills.
+The recipient of local, regional, and national teaching awards including the Physician of the Year Award (Massachusetts College of Emergency Physicians) and the Distinguished Educator Award (Council of Emergency Medicine Residency Directors Academy of Scholarship in Emergency Medicine), I have significant experience and expertise in enabling learners to develop and improve their own teaching skills.
 I am fortunate that my ability to bring learners on a journey towards understanding has been recognized and appreciated within my department and on a larger scale.
 Several of the innovative educational programs that I developed while Program Director have been shared with other departments at my institution, and many other PD’s, both within BMC and across the country, have asked for my advice, guidance, and mentorship.
 While I have been fortunate to have been asked to speak to Emergency Medicine departments at other establishments, my most gratifying invitations to speak have come from those outside of Emergency Medicine.
 For example, Surgery, Internal Medicine, Neurology, and Nursing have asked me to speak to their departments – these invitations have not come because I am an expert in approaches to a splenectomy, long-term care of the stroke patient, or new techniques in nursing assessment, but rather because students, residents, faculty, and nurses have identified me as a talented teacher.
 I am being invited to speak, not to lecture on a particular topic.
 I view this as an important distinction, and this, in my mind, is one of my most treasured and proudest achievements.

 Work / Life Integration Mentor